On analysis of open optimization algorithms: Introduction

 The analysis of optimization algorithms as dynamical systems is a topic with a lot of history, see e.g \cite{helmke2012optimization} and the references therein.
 More specifically, the use of dissipativity theory (\cite{JCW:72a,JCW:72b}) for such analysis is discussed in\cite{Lessard-22}.
 Essentially this method takes the following approach.
 We decompose an algorithm into a linear system which is in interconnection with a \textit{sector bounded} oracle, in the simplest case taking the form of a gradient evaluation.
 Then we can view the convergence of the algorithm as a variant on the classical ``problem of absolute stability'' or Lur'e problem \cite{lurie1944theory}.

 Beyond the use of this classical notion of dissipativity, a number of related concepts are applied to derive different analysis results for optimization algorithms.
 The paper \cite{SP-19} uses \textit{equilibrium independent dissipativity}, to avoid the requirement of having (for analysis only) the optimal point at the origin.
-On the other hand, integral quadratic constraints, such as in \cite{Lessard16,scherer23} can be used to guarantee similar conditions without constructing a storage function.
+On the other hand, integral quadratic constraints, such as in \cite{Lessard16,Scherer-21,scherer23} can be used to guarantee similar conditions without constructing a storage function.

-One variant on dissipativity theory arose on based on the fact that many nonlinear systems seem better suited to incremental analysis than to stability analysis \cite{Zames60,LOHMILLER1998683}.
+One variant on dissipativity theory arose based on the fact that many nonlinear systems seem better suited to incremental analysis than to stability analysis \cite{Zames60,LOHMILLER1998683}.
 Contraction theory (see e.g. \cite{FB-CTDS}) deals with increments (differences) of trajectories instead of with trajectories directly.
 In this sense, it can be viewed as the \textit{incremental} form of Lyapunov theory.
-Where dissipativity theory is the generalization of Lyapunov theory to open systems, incremental dissipativity generalizes contraction in the same way.
-For an overview of its history see \cite{SEPULCHRE2022290}, but of particular relevance to this work are the clear links between incremental dissipativity and monotone operator theory \cite{bauschke2011, ryu2016primer}.
+Similar to how dissipativity theory is the generalization of Lyapunov theory to open systems, incremental dissipativity generalizes contraction in the same way \cite{SEPULCHRE2022290}.
+Of particular relevance to this work are the clear links between incremental dissipativity and monotone operator theory \cite{bauschke2011, ryu2016primer}, the cornerstone of modern algorithm analysis.

-While we only deal with discrete algorithms, there is also work in the analysis of gradient flows, which are the continuous-time equivalent of our optimization algorithms.
-For an overview, we point to \cite{Ahmed24} and the references therein.
-Some recent works warrant additional mention.
-For instance \cite{fu2023novel} considers control algorithms in a framework of \textit{Krasovskii} passivity, a form of differential dissipativity.
-On the other hand, \cite{ad-vc-ag-gr-fb:23f} illustrates the power of contraction theory in handling time-varying problems.